Salemal-nahdi/SEQ-Decks-Patios-Web/README.md

 # SEQ Decks & Patios Website

-A simple, responsive website for SEQ Decks & Patios, a deck and patio building business serving South East Queensland, Australia.
+A simple, responsive single-page website for SEQ Decks & Patios, a deck and patio building business serving South East Queensland, Australia.

 ## Website Overview

-This website includes:
+This single-page website includes:
-- Home page with company introduction and featured projects
+- Home/hero section with eye-catching image and call-to-action
-- About Us page with company information and team profiles
+- About section with company information
-- Services page detailing the services offered
+- Services section showcasing deck and patio offerings
+- Project process explanation
-- Gallery page showcasing completed projects
+- Gallery of completed projects
-- Contact page with a form and company information
+- Contact form for inquiries
+- Mobile-responsive design

 ## Technical Details

-This is a simple HTML and CSS website with minimal JavaScript for interactive elements.
-It features:
+This is a simple HTML, CSS, and JavaScript website with:
-- Responsive design for all device sizes
+- Responsive design for all device sizes using CSS Grid and Flexbox
-- Mobile-friendly navigation
+- Mobile-friendly navigation with hamburger menu
-- Custom color scheme based on the company's branding
+- Smooth scrolling to page sections
-- Image gallery with filtering functionality
+- Image hover effects
-- Contact form (requires backend implementation for actual form submission)
+- Contact form (requires backend implementation)

-## Deployment Instructions
+## Setup Instructions

+### Local Development

+1. Clone this repository to your local machine
+2. Open the index.html file in your browser to view the site
+3. Edit the HTML and CSS files as needed

 ### GitHub Repository Setup